-FTP or File Transfer Protocol servers allow you to share or host data on your computer that might be to large to transfer through an email.
+FTP or File Transfer Protocol servers allow you to share or host data on your computer that might be too large to transfer through an email.

-2. You will need to now install the FileZilla server on your computer.
+Step 2: You will need to install the FileZilla server on your computer.
 The installation process is standard.
-You will see the an option to choose what port the admin interface for FileZilla server should list to.
-I recommend leaving it at the standard port 14147 if you would like you can change the port.
-If you do decide to change the port make sure it is an uncommon port generally 1024-65535.
+You will see an option to choose what port the admin interface for FileZilla server should list to.
+I recommend leaving it at the standard port 14147.
+If you do decide to change the port make sure it is an uncommon port, generally 1024-65535.

-3. Once installed the FileZilla server should open.
-Make sure the Port is the correct and if you would like an Administrative password enter in now and click “Ok”.
+Step 3: Once installed the FileZilla server should open.
+Make sure the Port is the correct one and if you would like an Administrative password enter one now and click “Ok”.

-4. Once started we can now configure the FTP Server with different groups for the users.
-To configure the groups in FileZilla Server go to “Edit“, the “Groups”, then click “Add” under the group window.
-You can then create a Group name and set the group permissions.
+Step 4: Once started you can now configure the FTP Server with different groups for the users.
+To configure the groups in the FileZilla Server go to “Edit”, then “Groups”, then click “Add” under the group window.
+You can now create a Group name and set the group permissions.

 Step 5: Once the group has been created you will need to create a user by going to “Edit”, then “Users”, then “Add”.
 Enter in the Username would like and select the group the user is assigned to.

 Step 6: Once the User has been created you can Enable the Account as well as set a password for the user(s) you have created under the “Account Settings”, in the “General” side bar.